ricbencar/pianc-ship-dimensions/README.md

 For all numeric parameters, the scripts employ the **Piecewise Cubic Hermite Interpolating Polynomial (PCHIP)** method from the `scipy.interpolate` library.

 This method is critically important for this application due to its **shape-preserving (monotonicity) properties**.
 In the context of ship dimensions, this ensures that the physical relationships present in the source data are maintained.
-For example, if the PIANC data shows that a ship's Length Overall (LoA) strictly increases with Deadweight Tonnage (DWT), the PCHIP interpolator guarantees the interpolated values will also follow this trend.
+For example, if the PIANC data shows that a ship's Length Overall (Loa) strictly increases with Deadweight Tonnage (DWT), the PCHIP interpolator guarantees the interpolated values will also follow this trend.
 This avoids the non-physical "overshoots" and oscillations that can be produced by other methods, such as standard cubic splines, thereby ensuring the plausibility of the engineering estimates.

 ### 2.3.
 Handling of Non-Numeric Data